Health Coverage Grievances and Appeals

 - Whether the patient's authorized treating provider has certified that the experimental care is likely to be more beneficial than standard care or that scientifically valid studies show that to be the case;

-- Whether the patient has exhausted the health carrier's internal grievance program, unless it is not necessary to do so under the act; and
+- Whether the patient has exhausted the health carrier's internal grievance program, unless it is not necessary to do so under PRIRA; and

 - Whether the patient has submitted all required information to DIFS.

-DIFS will notify you or your authorized representative in writing if the request for an external review is accepted or not accepted.
-Occasionally requests are determined to be incomplete, in which case you will be asked to provide the information needed to make the request complete.
-If the request is not accepted, DIFS will explain the reason why the request does not qualify for an external review under the PRIRA.
+DIFS will notify you or your authorized representative in writing if the request for an external review is accepted.
+Occasionally, requests are determined to be incomplete, in which case you will be asked to provide the information needed to make the request complete.
+If the request is not accepted, DIFS will explain the reason why the request does not qualify for an external review under PRIRA.

 If your request is accepted and involves only contractual provisions of the contract or policy, the review is conducted by the Director of DIFS.
-If your request is accepted and involves issues of medical necessity or clinical review criteria, it is referred to an independent review organization (IRO).
+If your request is accepted and involves issues of medical necessity or clinical review criteria, it is referred to an independent review organization.